 We are responsible for communications and marketing related to strategic projects, and we contribute to the strategic development of public engagement.
 We carry out communications, marketing and community relations activities with a diverse and innovative approach, supporting the University’s internal communications and offering communications services to internal and external target groups.
 We are also responsible for Think Corner operations.

-Taina Kyllönen serves as director of communications.
+Taina Kyllönen serves as Director of Communications and Community Relations.

 Think Corner, a meeting place offering the most interesting discussions in Helsinki for those interested in science, is part of the University’s marketing team.